spiceai/ClickBench/spiceai-duckdb-partitioned/README.md

-# Spice.ai (DuckDB Engine) - Partitioned
+# Spice.ai OSS (DuckDB Engine) - Partitioned

-[Spice.ai](https://spice.ai) is a unified SQL query interface and portable runtime that accelerates and queries data from any database, data warehouse, or data lake.
-This benchmark uses Spice.ai with the **DuckDB** acceleration engine on **partitioned Parquet files from S3**.
+[Spice.ai OSS](https://github.com/spiceai/spiceai) is a unified SQL query interface and portable runtime that accelerates and queries data from any database, data warehouse, or data lake.
+This benchmark uses Spice.ai OSS with the **DuckDB** acceleration engine on **partitioned Parquet files from S3**.

 ## DuckDB Engine

-This variant uses DuckDB as the acceleration engine within Spice.ai.
+This variant uses DuckDB as the acceleration engine within Spice.ai OSS.
 DuckDB provides:
 - Mature columnar analytical processing
 - Extensive SQL feature support
 - Efficient Parquet handling